 We may contact you by email, text message, phone or by post to let you know about specials, our promotions or any new or existing products or services.
 We also use internet-based marketing including targeted online advertising and online behavioural

-We may disclose personal information to our business partners to allow them (or us) to tell potential customers about a product or service.
+We may disclose personal information, excluding sensitive information, to our business partners to allow them (or us) to tell potential customers about a product or service.
 Our marketing agencies may contact potential customers using personal

 You can contact us at any time if you no longer wish to receive marketing materials from us.

-We may disclose credit information to (and collect credit information from) the credit reporting bodies Veda Advantage and/or Dun & Bradstreet when an individual or a company applies for or opens an account with Momentum in relation to any energy services
+We may disclose credit information to (and collect credit information from) the credit reporting bodies Equifax and/or illion when an individual or a company applies for or opens an account with Momentum Energy in relation to any energy services

 When we request a credit report from a credit reporting body, we will provide information to the credit reporting body that identifies the individual, and we may give them information about the type and amount of credit applied for or provided

 Some of your personal information may be disclosed, processed or stored overseas by us or by our third party service providers in the following countries: